Things to see and do - Amsterdam

 Traditionally the aristocratic district, this southern part of the canal belt, between the Leidsegracht and the Amstel, is more refined than the northern part but also more commercial and animated.
 Culture and nightlife are centred on two squares, Leidseplein and Rembrandtplein.
 For a good canal view, head to the charming Reguliersgracht, from where seven bridges (lit up by night) can be seen.

-The Museumplain is the focus for the city's cultural life, boasting three of Amsterdam's greatest museums: the Rijksmuseum, the Van Gogh Museum, and the Stedelijk Museum (covering 1850 to the present day), drawing tourists from around the globe, here to see Vermeer's The Milkmaid, Rembrandt's The Night Watch and Van Gogh's Sunflowers.
+The Museumplain is the focus for the city's cultural life, boasting three of Amsterdam's greatest museums: the Rijksmuseum, the Van Gogh Museum, and the Stedelijk Museum, drawing tourists from around the globe, here to see Vermeer's The Milkmaid, Rembrandt's The Night Watch and Van Gogh's Sunflowers.
 Nearby is the Vondelpark, a green lung in the city centre and an ideal spot to pause after museum visits.

 Opened in 1973, this museum contains hundreds of Van Gogh's paintings, drawings and letters, through which his development can be followed from the Nuenen period (1883-1885) to the Auvers-sur-Oise period (1890).
 There are also some works by artists who were friends of the painter.
 To visit this museum is to discover a body of work by one of the greatest Dutch painters, a man who fled his country to explore the light of the South.
 The experience is unforgettable.